isamarietr/mdb-sizing-om-atlas/README.md

 node collect_metrics.js
 ```

-## Node Imports
+## Outputs

-The `collect_metrics.js` script uses standard Node.js modules and any dependencies listed in `package.json`.
+The collected information will be stored as CSV files in the `output/` directory.